+Other notes

-These regulations were repealed by the Motor Vehicle Drivers Instructors Amendment Regulations (No. 2) 1982 (published in Gazette 26 Mar 1982 p.
+1 These regulations were repealed by the Motor Vehicle Drivers Instructors Amendment Regulations (No. 2) 1982 (published in Gazette 26 Mar 1982 p.
 1073).

-3 The Motor Vehicles Instructors Amendment Regulations 1996 r.
+2 The Motor Vehicles Instructors Amendment Regulations 1996 r.
 6 is a transitional provision that is of no further effect.